vishvAsa/vedAH_yajuH/atharva/shaunakam/rUDha-saMhitA/whitney/notes/19/_index.md

 (cited in full at 47.
 16) have not been found, so far as I know, except at xix.
 33. 3 and 44.
 4; but of the former Dārila expressly says that it is *kalpaja*.
-Finally, there remain the cases of *yát kāma* and *yásmāt kóçāt*.
+Finally, there remain the cases of *yát kāma* and *yásmāt kóśāt*.
 These are peculiar in that they are cited at 92.
 30 and 139.
 25 by *pratīka*, and immediately thereafter (at 92.
 31 and 139.
 26) in *sakalapāṭha:* cf. Bloomfield's Introduction, p. xxix.
 The verse *yát kāma* is found at xix.
-52. 5, and *yásmāt kóçāt* at the end of the book, and neither elsewhere.⌋
+52. 5, and *yásmāt kóśāt* at the end of the book, and neither elsewhere.⌋

-⌊**Relation of book xix. to Vāitāna.**—Still less than Kāuçika, does Vāitāna imply by its citations a recognition of the text of book xix. as an integral part of the *saṁhitā*.—In all Vāitāna there are only seven sūtras (Garbe gives five) that cite passages occurring in book xix.:
+⌊**Relation of book xix. to Vāitāna.**—Still less than Kāuśika, does Vāitāna imply by its citations a recognition of the text of book xix. as an integral part of the *saṁhitā*.—In all Vāitāna there are only seven sūtras (Garbe gives five) that cite passages occurring in book xix.: